bogdankostic/llm-prompt-perturbation/README.md

-# Performance Variance of Large Language Models under Prompt Perturbtion
+# Performance Variance of Large Language Models under Linguistically Principled Prompt Perturbtions

-This repository accompanies the master's thesis "*Performance Variance of Large Language Models under Prompt Perturbtion*", which studies how meaning-preserving lexical and syntactic changes influence the performance of LLMs on benchmark tasks.
+This repository accompanies the paper "*Performance Variance of Large Language Models under Linguistically Principled Prompt Perturbtions*", which studies how meaning-preserving lexical and syntactic changes influence the performance of LLMs on benchmark tasks.
 Experiments cover the MMLU, SQuAD and AMEGA benchmarks.
-It contains the code needed to reprodcue the perturbation pipelines, evaluation jobs and analysis described in the thesis.
+It contains the code needed to reprodcue the perturbation pipelines, evaluation jobs and analysis described in the paper.

 # Repository Structure
 | Path                 | Description                                                                                                                                                                                                                                                                                                                                                     |